Knopf

 Editor

-In his lengthy career at Penguin Random House, Peter Gethers has started two companies for the corporation – Villard Books, of which he was publisher and editor-in-chief, and Random House Studio, of which he was president - and edited and published, among many others, Lidia Bastianich, Henry Beard, Harry Belafonte, Preet Bharara, Roy Blount, Jr., Jimmy Carter, Stephanie Danler, William Diehl, John Feinstein, Harvey Fierstein, Nicholas Gage, William Goldman, Tom Hanks, Wil Haygoid, Robert Hughes, Bill James, Kitty Kelley, Caroline Kennedy, Paul Newman, David Nichols, Nancy Silverton, Steven Sondheim, and Barbara Walters.
+In his lengthy career at Penguin Random House, Peter Gethers has started two companies for the corporation – Villard Books, of which he was publisher and editor-in-chief, and Random House Studio, of which he was president - and edited and published, among many others, Lidia Bastianich, Henry Beard, Harry Belafonte, Preet Bharara, Roy Blount, Jr., Jimmy Carter, Stephanie Danler, William Diehl, John Feinstein, Harvey Fierstein, Nicholas Gage, William Goldman, Tom Hanks, Wil Haygood, Robert Hughes, Bill James, Kitty Kelley, Caroline Kennedy, Paul Newman, David Nichols, Nancy Silverton, Steven Sondheim, and Barbara Walters.

 He has written 4 books of non-fiction, including the bestselling trilogy about his amazing cat Norton, and 8 novels, including 5 internationally bestselling thrillers under the pseudonym Russell Andrews.
 He co-wrote and co-produced the hit off-Broadway play OLD JEWS TELLING JOKES, and has written extensively for film and TV.
 He currently has two projects in development that he is coproducing: the film NIGHT OF THE HUNTER, for Universal Studio, to be directed by Scott Derrickson, and a streaming series for Paramount based on Preet Bharara’s book DOING JUSTICE.
 As one of the founding members of the Rotisserie League, he co-created the concept of fantasy sports, thus ruining many lives and relationships.